m-jia/stable_coin_experiment/README.md

-# CADX

-This repository contains tools, documentation, and the smart contract implementation of CADX.
+This repository contains tools, documentation, and the smart contract implementation of a stable coin.

 Here's a breakdown of where to find what:
 ```